Applications are to be made in accordance with section 31 of the Petroleum and Geothermal Energy Resources Act 1967.

 Native Title considerations

-Prior to the grant of any exploration permit the Department of Mines, Industry Regulation and Safety (the Department) will need ensure compliance with the future act provisions of the Native Title Act 1993 (Cth).
-The Department will be required to observe the provisions of either section 24(NA)(8) or section 31 of the NTA, as applicable.
+Prior to the grant of any exploration permit the Department of Mines, Industry Regulation and Safety (the Department) will need ensure compliance with the future act provisions of the Native Title Act 1993 (Cth) (NTA).
+The Department will be required to observe the provisions of section 31 of the NTA.
 Maps of the release areas showing any Registered Native Title Claimants, Registered Native Title Body Corporate, or representative Aboriginal/Torres Strait Islander body are available from the Department’s website as part of the information package supporting this release.

-Applicants should access Tengraph to make themselves aware of the existence of any areas that have the potential to restrict exploration activities and associated obligations to acquire approvals under other legislation to obtain access to or conduct activities in proximity to these areas.
+Applicants should access Tengraph, the Department’s online resource tenure map system, to make themselves aware of the existence of any areas that have the potential to restrict exploration activities and associated obligations to acquire approvals under other legislation to obtain access to or conduct activities in proximity to these areas.

 How to Apply

 For the purposes of section 31 of the Petroleum and Geothermal Energy Resources Act 1967, the approved manner for lodgment of Acreage Release applications and payment of the prescribed fee by the closing date and time stipulated is via online lodgment through the department’s secure Petroleum and Geothermal Energy Register (PGR) online system.

 Applications may no longer be submitted by hand delivery or post.

 Applicants should register for PGR online submission and PGR online payments at least one month prior to the application closing date, if not already registered.